-Hard Drive Shredding & Disposal Service in CT & MA WE PROTECT YOUR INFORMATION ON ELECTRONIC STORAGE DEVICES
+Hard Drive Shredding & Destruction Services in CTWE PROTECT YOUR INFORMATION ON ELECTRONIC STORAGE DEVICES

 Give us a call today to get an immediate quote and appointment to securely destroy your hard drives.
-We can come to your Connecticut or Springfield MA location and shred or crush your hard drives as soon as tomorrow or any other date you prefer Monday through Saturday.
+We can come to your Connecticut location and shred or crush your hard drives as soon as tomorrow or any other date you prefer Monday through Saturday.

 We Help You Protect Your Electronic Data

 A single computer hard drive can hold more sensitive information about you and your business than all of your paper records.
 Even if you’ve “deleted” your files before disposing of your old computers, the data most often remains accessible to hackers and identity thieves.
 The only way to make sure your information doesn’t get into the wrong hands and give you peace of mind is to have FileShred physically destroy them.
-We are the trusted data destroyer in the Hartford, CT, and Springfield MA areas.
+We are the trusted data destruction experts in the state of Connecticut.

 How We Destroy Your Hard Drives